rjbullough/11ty_portfolio_site/src/work/otivo.md

 ---
 layout: single
 metaTitle: Case study - Otivo
-metaDescription: Case study - Smoothing out the bumps on the road to enlightenment
+metaDescription: Smoothing out the bumps on the road to enlightenment
 title: Otivo
 description: A considered approach to user onboarding for a financial planning service.
 featuredImg: otivo--logo